About us

 About Us

 We were originally founded as the Chiswick Choir in 1976 in London W4 by John Thackray, a passionate musician who served as conductor for many London choirs.
-Between 1984 and 2015 the choir was conducted by Alistair Jones and since January 2016 the choir has flourished under the direction of award-winning composer and conductor Hilary Campbell.
+Between 1984 and 2015 the choir was conducted by Alistair Jones, and since January 2016 the choir continued to flourish under the direction of award-winning composer and conductor Hilary Campbell.
 In 2021 the choir changed its name to the West London Chorus to reflect its wider reach and appeal, and in 2022, the well-known choral composer Cecilia McDowall agreed to be our Patron.

 Over the course of its career, the Choir has built a repertoire principally based on the European tradition from the 16th to 20th centuries.
 The choir has also performed more contemporary pieces, including the world premiere of Alistair Jones’s Stabat Mater in 2006, Will Todd’s Mass In Blue and works by Bob Chilcott and others.